-- c.
+c.
 Good: There must be recognition as an effective teacher of medical students, graduate students, and/or residents.
-Documentation will include an average rating greater than 3.70 on a 5-point Likert scale where higher numbers are associated with better performance (with allowance made for equivalent performance when available data are scaled differently) on student and peer evaluations and other formal USCSOM Greenville metrics for teaching evaluation, with favorable letters from the clerkship and/or training director(s) as appropriate.
-The candidate should document active participation in teaching-related faculty development activities as a learner, and participation in curricular development.
+Documentation may include an average rating greater than 3.60 on a 5-point Likert scale where higher numbers are associated with better performance (with allowance made for equivalent performance when available data are scaled differently) on student and peer evaluations and other formal USCSOM Greenville metrics for teaching evaluation, with favorable letters from the clerkship and/or training director(s) as appropriate.
+The candidate should document active participation in teaching-related faculty development activities as a learner, or participation in curricular development or web content development or development of a clerkship or elective teaching session.
 Clinicians whose teaching is primarily in the form of patient care may offer alternative forms of evidence of performance that may be unique to their diverse learning environments.
-In this case, candidates should articulate the connection between advancement of learners in clinical practice settings where prevailing norms related to classroom teaching of university courses do not apply or do not fully capture the value added for assigned learners (e.g. clinical fellows, residents, interns, preceptor-students, etc.). - d.
-Fair: There must be recognition as an effective teacher of medical students, graduate students, and/or residents.
-Documentation will include an average rating greater than 3.30 on a 5-point Likert scale where higher numbers are associated with better performance (with allowance made for equivalent performance when available data are scaled differently) on student and peer evaluations and other formal USCSOM Greenville metrics for teaching evaluation, with favorable letters from the module, clerkship and/or training director(s) as appropriate.
-The faculty member should document some participation in teaching-related faculty development activities as a learner.
-Clinicians whose teaching is primarily in the form of patient care may offer alternative forms of evidence of satisfactory performance (as above).
+In this case, candidates should articulate the connection between advancement of learners in clinical practice settings where prevailing norms related to classroom teaching of university courses do not apply or do not fully capture the value added for assigned learners (e.g. clinical fellows, residents, interns, preceptor-students, etc.).
+Please refer to the teaching section in appendix A.